tarantool/doc/doc/tooling/tt_cli/migrations.rst

     **Applicable to:** ``apply``

-    migrations fiber lock acquire timeout (in seconds).
-Fiber lock is used to prevent concurrent migrations run (default 60)
+    Migrations fiber lock acquire timeout in seconds.
+Default: 60.
+    Fiber lock is used to prevent concurrent migrations run

 .. option:: --config-storage-password STRING